Gol Gappe (film)

-Gol Gappe is a 2023 comedy-drama film directed by Smeep Kang.
+Gol Gappe is a 2023 Indian Punjabi-language comedy film directed by Smeep Kang.
 It stars Binnu Dhillon, Rajat Bedi, Ihana Dhillon, Navneet Kaur Dhillon and B. N. Sharma.
 The film is produced under the banner of Zee Studios, Triflix Entertainment LLP, Janvi Productions, Soham Rockstar Entertainment.
+The film is a remake of 1989 Malayalam film Ramji Rao Speaking.

 Synopsis

 Three friends Jaggi, Pali and Nathuram run a fast-food outlet.
 Don of Punjab, Bagga kidnaps Dr. Chawla's wife and demands 10 lacs for compensation.
 A telecommunication mix up occurs and the call gets diverted to the Golgappe outlet.